georgeselkassouf/Beam-Designer/README.md

 # Beam Designer Tool
-This is a small tool I developed using Python.
+This is a small tool I developed using Python that can be used by civil engineers.

 # Description